Xunnamius/xscripts/docs/src/assets/functions/compileTemplateInMemory.md

 > **compileTemplateInMemory**(`rawTemplate`, `context`): `string`

-Takes a string and returns that string with all handlebars-style template variables (e.g. `{{variableName}}`) with matching keys in `TemplateContext` replaced with their contextual values.
+Takes a string and returns that string with all handlebars-style "template variables" (e.g. `{{variableName}}`) with matching keys in `TemplateContext` replaced with their contextual values.
+All such values are stringified using `String(value)`.
+Object-valued variables can have their properties referenced using dot notation, i.e.: `{{variableName.prop.sub-prop.length}}`.

-Some template variables accept an optional `linkText` parameter which, if given, will be replaced by a link of the form `[linkText](contextual-value)`;
-e.g. `{{variableName:link text}}` will be replaced with `[link text](variableName's-contextual-value)`.
+Template variables accept an optional `linkText` parameter which, if given, will be replaced by a link of the form `[linkText](contextual-value)`.
+The parameter is separated from the key by a colon, e.g. `{{variableName:link text}}` will be replaced with `[link text](variableName's-contextual-value)`.

-Other template variables (defined as arrays) return multiple choices that the user must manually narrow, similar to a merge conflict in git.
-See [TransformerContext](../type-aliases/TransformerContext.md) for which template variables are affected.

 ## Parameters